Erdos-Projects/spring-2026-solar-panel-degradation-team-2/README.md

 ## Modeling approach
-Our predictive features are all categorical, so we are using one hot encoding with dummy variables.
+Our predictive features are currently all categorical, so we are using one hot encoding with dummy variables.
+This is expected to change.